rishibhatnagar1/IntelMakerIOTBoilerPlate/Servers/README.md

 ``` javascript
 $node app.js
 ```
+####Various examples that I have put up
+1. Send Basic Text to a Server.

+2. Send Images to a server(coming soon).

+3.Socket IO Integration for your server(coming soon).
 ## Questions?
 But why write your own server when ThingSpeak and a bunch of really good services are already available?
 >In your own product, you need control on everything that you will be working on.